4 Ways to Re-Engage Senior Franchisees

 What’s cool about the analytics tool is that you can filter the responses to any question by franchisees who have been in the system 10+ years, and compare them to other franchisees in the system.
 It’s a quick and easy way to get a deep understanding of not only the overall challenges and benefits of your system, but what your tenured franchisees think.

-[If you’re an FBR client and need help using the tool to get the data you need, watch this quick video tutorial or just give us a call.]
+[If you’re an FBR client and need help using the tool to get the data you need just give us a call.]

 - Create a mentorship program.

 One of the best ways to do this and help older franchisees get re-engaged is through a mentorship program.
 This is an opportunity to celebrate the experience of your franchisees and help leverage that across your system.